Acrylic Paints And Mediums

 Satin Varnish — Final, clear, non-yellowing varnish has a satin finish.

-Up until now, I've been using a popular brush soap to clean my brushes.
-I read an article about this Winsor & Newton Brush Cleaner & Restorer and decided to give it a try.
+I had been using a popular brush soap to clean my brushes.
+I read an article about this Winsor & Newton Brush Cleaner & Restorer and decided to give it a try to restore the brushes that the brush soap did not thoroughly clean.

 I took eighteen brushes that I had cleaned with brush soap for the duration of their use.
 Over a period of time, the paint at the base of the brush (that my brush soap didn't remove) hardened the bristles.
 I soaked them in Winsor & Newton Brush Cleaner & Restorer.
 This product is for brushes that have been used with acrylic and oil paint.
 Look at the color of the restorer brush liquid that was dislodged from the brushes!

-This $17.00 bottle of cleaner and restorer has saved approximately $800.00 worth of brushes!
+This $16.00 16 oz. bottle of cleaner and restorer has saved approximately $800.00 worth of brushes!
 Amazing!
 Be sure to read the directions on the back of the bottle to determine how long you'll need to soak your brushes.

 Winsor & Newton Brush Cleaner & Restorer